-Significant investing activities included exploration and evaluation activities totaling an outflow of \$3.13 million and capital expenditures on property, plant and equipment of \$1.85 million.
+Significant investing activities for the three and six months ended December 31, 2013 included exploration and evaluation activities totaling an outflow of \$2.78 million and \$6.02 million and capital expenditures on property, plant and equipment of \$1.39 million and \$3.24 million respectively.

-As at 30 September 2013, the Company had a positive working capital, after excluding derivative liabilities, of \$64.11 million compared to \$54.35 million as at 30 September 2012.
-The increase of \$9.76 million was mainly the result of cash proceeds generated from operations, offset by investment and exploration in mineral properties.
+As at December 31, 2013, the Company had a positive working capital, after excluding derivative liabilities, of \$61.50 million compared to \$48.89 million as at December 31, 2012.
+The increase of \$12.61 million was mainly the result of cash proceeds generated from operations, offset by investment and exploration in mineral properties.

-As at three months ended September 30, 2013, the Company has loans receivable of \$6.6 million.
-On January 12, 2012, the Company entered into an "Agreement for Sale of Gold" (the "Second Gold Forward Purchase Agreement") with Queenstake Resources USA Ltd (the "Seller") whereby \$5.00 million was paid in advance to purchase 3,665 troy ounces of gold to be delivered on the settlement date of June 12, 2012, or alternatively receive (at the Company's option) an amount of \$6.00 million.
+As at December 31, 2013, the Company has loans receivable of \$6.6 million.
+On January 12, 2012, the Company entered into an "Agreement for Sale of Gold" (the "Second Gold Forward Purchase Agreement") with Queenstake Resources USA Ltd (the "Seller") whereby \$5.00 million was paid in advance to purchase 3,665 troy ounces of gold to be delivered on the settlement date of June 12, 2012, or alternatively receive (at the Company's option) an amount of \$6.00 million, net of payable due to Veris from Monument.
 The Seller is a subsidiary of Veris Gold Corporation ("Veris"), which is a related party to the Company.
 The transaction has not been settled yet and there have been a number of extensions negotiated between the companies.

 On September 30, 2013, Veris Gold Corporation ("Veris") paid \$0.45 million of the accrued interest and penalty amounts on the outstanding \$6.60 million loan.
-In addition, Veris agreed to register security before October 15, 2013, for the unpaid amount, net of the accounts payable due from Monument to Veris.
-The security provided is a first priority claim against Veris' Ketza River property located in Yukon, Canada.
-Veris has further undertaken to pay all remaining balances on or before December 31, 2013
+In addition, Veris agreed to register security before October 15, 2013, for the unpaid amount, net of the accounts payable due from Monument to Veris, being a first priority claim against Veris' Ketza River property located in Yukon, Canada.

-On October 20, 2013, Monument was advised by Veris's legal counsel that the Ketza River Holding shares are already pledged to Deutsche Bank, although there is no specific pledge of the actual property.
-Monument is currently working with Veris to register a second charge over the Ketza River Property.
+On October 20, 2013, Monument was advised by Veris's legal counsel that the Ketza River Holding shares have already been pledged to Deutsche Bank.
+Monument is not allowed to register a second charge over the Ketza River Property.
+The Company is seeking legal advice to actively pursue recovery of the Gold forward purchase agreement.